2021 Review: The Chase Sapphire Preferred Card – The Best General Travel Card?

 |Toll Roads||Parking Lots||Garages||Travel Agencies||Discount Travel Sites|

 The restaurant category covers merchants whose primary business is eat-in dining, including fast food and fine dining.
 Take-out and delivery will generally be included, as long as the merchant is categorized as a restaurant.

 The points you earn will normally be worth 1 cent each.
-But when redeeming through Chase Ultimate Rewards you’ll get a 25% bonus, so they’ll be worth 1.25 cents each.
+But when redeeming for travel through Chase Ultimate Rewards you’ll get a 25% bonus, so they’ll be worth 1.25 cents each.

-That means you can earn a cash back equivalent of 2.5% when spending on travel and dining, and 1.25% on all other purchases.
+That means you can earn a cash back equivalent of 3.75% when spending on dining, 2.5% on dining, and 1.25% on all other purchases.

 Points can be transferred to a variety of frequent traveler programs, including airlines and hotels.
 They might be worth more when transferred, but their value will vary, and they may be worth more or less than what you can get through Chase Ultimate Rewards.
 We’ll cover point transfers in the next section.